sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 Blearily opening her eyes, she was greeted with flickering light cast upon the ceiling of what she recognised as her camp.
 In the corner of her vision she saw its source - her campfire was lit.

-Oh this was not good.
+She, of course, had not lit it.

+So clearly someone else had.

+...Uh oh.

-Mu struggled to sit up, nearly falling right back into sleep.
+Mu struggled to sit up, nearly blacking right back out from the sudden exertion.

 "Hey.
 Relax.
 You've been through a lot."